-The personal configuration of the TOE (in short n = 1) was designed for individuals (card holder).
+The personal configuration of the TOE (in short $\mathbf{n} = \mathbf{1}$ ) was designed for individuals (card holder).
 After authentication by PIN (Personal Identification Number) the card holder is allowed to generate a single electronic signature.
-The signature module configuration of the TOE (in short $n \neq 1$) designed for use in a specially secured environment (e.g. at a certification service provider) was also evaluated.
+The signature module configuration of the TOE (in short $\mathbf{n} \neq \mathbf{1}$ ) designed for use in a specially secured environment (e.g. at a certification service provider) was also evaluated.
 The authentication by PIN (Personal Identification Number) allows to generate more than one or even an unrestricted number of electronic signatures.

-The technical parameter n controls the behaviour described above.
-In the case n = 0 and n = 255 an unrestricted number of electronic signatures can be generated after a single authentication.
+The technical parameter $\mathbf{n}$ controls the behaviour described above.
+In the case n=0 and n=255 an unrestricted number of electronic signatures can be generated after a single authentication.
 In all other possible cases $(1 \le n \le 254)$ exactly n electronic signatures can be generated.
-The selection of either the personal configuration or the signature module configuration is done as part of the personalisation process.
+To create a signature module, the personalisation process has to be adapted accordingly.
 The authority responsible for the personalisation process is kept informed on the procedure to apply and shall take special care of the delivery process of the TOE to avoid the handover of a signature module to an individual by mistake.